Food Drive Fundraiser Ideas That Stand Out | 12 Creative Formats

 7. Drive-thru drop-off

 Set up a drive-thru in a parking lot.
 Volunteers collect donations from cars.
-Add QR signs for people who prefer to give digitally.
+Add QR signs linking to your donation page.
+See mobile bidding for charity auctions for how to set up QR codes and digital giving at in-person events.
 Fast, contact-friendly, and easy to promote.

 8. Porch pickup routes